 A janitor is needed for hire at [Your Company Name].
-The job of the janitor is generally straightforward, and there should be no confusion as to what the role entails.
+The job of the janitor is generally straightforward and there should be no confusion as to what the role entails.
 The summary of this job is this: maintain and clean the designated facility.
-This includes mopping, sweeping, vacuuming, etcetera.
-On top of this, you must also stock supplies.
+This includes mopping, sweeping, vacuuming, etc. On top of this, you must also stock supplies.
 This can vary from restroom supplies, cleaning supplies, or other items customers are free to use.
 If the janitor comes across something in need of minor repair, it is on the shoulders of the janitor to fix what is needed.
 If major repairs are found, you must report it to higher-ups, or whomever it may concern.
 Facilities will inevitably have trash being brought into the building, if not producing it.
-The janitor must take out the trash, and clean trash containers.
+The janitor must take out the trash and clean garbage containers.
 Logging routine work will most likely be essential, depending on your assigned facility.
 Aside from that, you may have to document certain things, such as the acidity of the water.
-Finally, after all else is complete, it is on the shoulders of this role to ensure all doors are locked prior to leaving.
+Finally, after all else is complete, the janitor will be responsible for locking all doors prior to leaving.
 If this seems like something you are capable of doing, this may be the job for you!

 Typical duties and responsibilities

 - Maintain daily cleanliness of warehouse and related areas